Introduction: Binder Clip Ball

 Step 5: The Build

-Connect one arm to one point of the star.
-Weave another arm through the first and connect to the second star.
+Connect one arm to one point of the pentagon.
+Weave another arm through the first and connect to the second pentagon.
 Weave the last arm through the first two and connect to the last pentagon.
 Repeat.
 Repeat.
 Repeat.

-The more stars you connect, the more the ball will start to take shape.
+The more "stars" you connect, the more the ball will start to take shape.
 Continue the same pattern until you have one pentagon left.
-When 11 of the stars are connected there should be a hole left in the middle and 10 arms waiting to be joined.
+When 11 of the pentagons are connected, there should be a hole left in the middle and 10 arms waiting to be joined.

 If not, look over your ball.
 It is very easy to spin one of the arms in the triangle or have one of the pentagons flowing counter-clockwise.
 Just remember that the pattern is the same for all the pieces.